hyperledger/indy-hipe/text/0002-agents/README.md

 ###### Microservices
 A microservice run by AcmeCorp to integrate with its vendors is not an agent for Acme's vendors.
-Depending on whether it holds keys and speaks A2A protocols, it may or may not be an agent for Acme.
+Depending on whether it holds keys and uses A2A protocols, it may or may not be an agent for Acme.

 ###### Human Delegates